Fair Work Commission - how we're different

 - make changes to the legislation, awards or registered agreements

-- investigate bullying and harassment complaints.
+- investigate bullying complaints.

 - help employees and employers bargain in good faith and to make, vary or terminate enterprise agreements